 Ian Kershaw added: “We are passionate about empowering people to be confident in giving first aid when required.
 The In Safe Hands award scheme recognises those – like Wendy – who have seen a gap in knowledge and through training has equipped her team to deal with any eventuality.

-Shaun Ingram from Cardiac Science who has its UK HQ in Stockport, said defibrillator training formed a natural part of the scheme.
+Shaun Ingram from Cardiac Science, said defibrillator training formed a natural part of the scheme.
 “We are delighted to support this initiative and congratulate Wendy on blazing a trail here in Bredbury.”

 For more information on how you can get involved with paediatric first aid training from the FAIB please go to http://www.faib.co.uk/safe-hands-award.

 The Importance of Health and Safety Among Young People